BinomialLLC/KTX-Software-Binomial-Fork/README.md

 - The `create` command now supports `--verbose` and `--debug` options, so we can validate proper command line parsing/codec parameter passing to our codecs.

 Other improvements and fixes will be made as we find them.
 We will be integrating and testing the new [XUASTC LDR codec](https://github.com/BinomialLLC/basis_universal/wiki/JPEG-for-ASTC) (shipped in Basis Universal v2.0) into this fork very soon, as indicated to Khronos in an official meeting on 3/7/2026.
 We are following the project's [original CONTRIBUTING.md file](https://github.com/KhronosGroup/KTX-Software/blob/main/CONTRIBUTING.md), which requires a fork.

-See this [repo's wiki](https://github.com/BinomialLLC/KTX-Software-Binomial-Fork/wiki), where we'll document how to use the new codecs we'll be adding to this software.

 # License and Legal